johnlesterq1201/Decrypting-HTTPS-Traffic-for-Malicious-Activity-Detection/README.md

 # Objective
 The goal of this analysis is to identify and document any malicious activities or processes observed within network traffic using Wireshark.

+# Skills Learned
+[Bullet Points - Remove this afterwards]

+Advanced understanding of SIEM concepts and practical application.
+Proficiency in analyzing and interpreting network logs.
+Ability to generate and recognize attack signatures and patterns.
+Enhanced knowledge of network protocols and security vulnerabilities.
+Development of critical thinking and problem-solving skills in cybersecurity.

+# Steps
+drag & drop screenshots here or use imgur and reference them using imgsrc

+Every screenshot should have some text explaining what the screenshot is about.

+Example below.

+Ref 1: Network Diagram

 # Summary of Findings
-During the analysis of network traffic on [specific network or segment], suspicious patterns were identified, including [highlight any specific patterns, like unusually high traffic, frequent failed login attempts, or abnormal data transfer].
+During the analysis of network traffic on the PCAP File, suspicious patterns were identified, including a suspicious file being downloaded on unsafe website.

 #Summary of Key Findings: